pictograms.info

 Discussion

-In the Appropriateness Ranking Tests of the first stage of the ISO 1975 test series (Easterby & Zwaga, 1976) the ATA version above was rated as least comprehensable and therefore dropped out of the further testing procedure.
-When tested for comprehension in the next stage, only marginal differences were observed between pictogram variants showing a clock, one or two human figures in side view, optionally with suitcase and reading material.
+In the Appropriateness Ranking Tests of the first stage of the ISO 1975 test series (Easterby & Zwaga, 1976) the ATA version above was rated as least comprehensible and therefore dropped out of the further testing procedure.
+When tested for comprehension in six countries as a next stage, only marginal differences were observed between the three pictogram variants marked 1) to 3), showing a clock and one or two human figures in side view, optionally with suitcase and reading material.
+Percentages correct registered were between 74 % for the old UIC pictogram labeled 3) and 82 % for the early British Rail pictogram marked 2).

 The pictogram labeled as NS 1980 above was selected by 60 % of the respondents asked to indicate which sign to follow when looking for a waiting room (data from a Matching Test with a set of 29 symbols by Zwaga & Boersema, 1983).
 A significant number of respondents selected the pictograms for Coffee Shop and Restaurant, places one possibly could prefer when waiting.